Upcoming Workshops (en français)

 - Cyanotype Private or small group workshop (1 or more sessions).
 The cyanotype photo process is one of the oldest in the history of photography–but also one of the easiest 19th century processes to master.
 Students will bring a selection of digital images that we will use to create digital negatives that we’ll use to make finished cyanotypes–or “blue prints” as they are often called (since they are typically a beautiful prussian blue color)

-Jonathan Shimony and Michael McCarthy have been working as artists and teaching art and photography classes for more than twenty years.
-Their work has been exhibited internationally and has received numerous prizes and their work is currently represented by galleries in Paris.
+Michael McCarthy have been working an artist and teaching art and photography classes for more than twenty years.
+His work has been exhibited internationally and has received numerous prizes and his work is currently represented by the Galerie Duboys in Paris.

 Digital Photo Workshops will meet at different locations within Paris, allowing students to explore various neighbourhoods as their photography skills grow.